School uniform: Positives

-Advocates of uniforms have proposed multiple reasons supporting their implementation and claiming their success in schools.
+Advocates of uniforms have proposed several reasons supporting their implementation and claiming their success in schools.
 Advocates believe that uniforms affect student safety by decreasing student victimization, gang activity, and fights.
+There has been no concrete evidence of this, and studies by Ohio State University and others showed that uniforms did not increase test scores, grades, or focus.
+However, attendance increased by less than half of a day.
+The students felt even less of a sense of belonging at a school with uniforms.

 Kathleen Wade conducted an experiment to see if bullying and gang presence was higher in uniform or non-uniform schools.
 The research was done with multiple schools where she gave a questionnaire to both students and faculty to see if there was a significant difference.
 Her results showed that bullying and gang presence significantly decreases with students wearing school uniforms.